top of page

 Where do you get your ideas?
 Wherever I find them hiding.
 You wouldn't believe how hard it is to catch them!

 What inspires you?
-I'm inspired by a bunch of things, but normally it's just random things people say.
+I'm inspired by a bunch of things, but normally it's just random things people say or do.

 I'm interested in working with you on a project.
 Can I?
 I normally don't work on projects with other authors or illustrators outside of my connections, but maybe (just maybe) I might.
-Feel free to send me a message if you're interested.
+You can definitley send me a message if you're interested.

 Will you review my book?
 Of course!
 I love seeing what other authors are writing!
-However, I don't review EVERY book that I get sent, and I may take a while to respond because I'm very busy.
+I'll review most books I get sent, but I don't review every one, and I may take a few days to respond.

 bottom of page